 gardening tips grow a garden that pairs with wine

-Grow A Wine Lover’s Garden
+What To Grow In A Wine Lover’s Garden

 What can I grow in a Wine Lover’s Garden that pairs well with wine?